Slevinski/slevinski.github.io/series/signed-language-writing-critical-review/entries/full-path-critique-framework-for-signed-language-writing-and-text-infrastructure/essay.md

 This framework is not a neutral bibliography, a detached taxonomy, or a ranking of systems by preference.
 It is a critical method for evaluating candidate paths to durable signed-language writing and text infrastructure.

+Its judgments are problem-specific.
+A system can be strong for analysis, documentation, translation, synthesis, classroom scaffolding, or machine learning and still be inadequate as a solution to signed-language literacy as written text.
+That is not a dismissal of the narrower system.
+It is the reason the framework separates layer-level success from full-path adequacy.

 `Durable signed text` means signed text that persists across time and supports revisiting, revision, correction, citation, search, comparison, teaching, publication, archiving, exchange, and software processing.
 Durability does not make video, live performance, gloss, translation, or linguistic annotation obsolete.
 It means signed language also has a written pathway capable of functioning as text.

 `Full-path adequacy` means that a system, or a coordinated stack of systems, can plausibly support the path from human authorship to durable signed-text infrastructure.
 A full path includes human writing, written units, written convention, spatial and sequential organization, text modeling, encoding, text operations, layout, rendering, tooling, pedagogy, evidence, governance, and stewardship.
 A system does not have to solve every layer alone, but a claim that it solves signed-language writing must account for how those layers are handled.

-`Layer-level success` means that a system succeeds at a narrower purpose, for example as notation, semantic representation, character encoding, video annotation, rendering, corpus tagging, classroom scaffolding, dictionary infrastructure, or linguistic analysis, without thereby becoming a full writing system or full text infrastructure.
+`Layer-level success` means that a system succeeds at a narrower purpose, for example as notation, semantic representation, character encoding, video annotation, rendering, corpus tagging, classroom scaffolding, dictionary infrastructure, AI infrastructure, or linguistic analysis, without thereby becoming a full writing system or full text infrastructure.
 Layer-level success is real success.
 It should be preserved in reviews, not treated as failure.

 `Technical infrastructure` means alphabets, symbol inventories, character sets, encodings, fonts, editors, renderers, search systems, corpora, dictionaries, datasets, APIs, validators, converters, libraries, repositories, archives, and platforms.